ga-wdi-boston/rails-activerecord-one-to-many/README.md

 # Rails ActiveRecord: one-to-many relationships

-So far you've seen how to associate records with on another using foreign keys in a database.
+So far you've seen how to associate records with one another using foreign keys in a database.
 Just as we can use ActiveRecord to read, change, update, and delete data from our database, we can use ActiveRecord relationship methods to associate records